The One Tattoo You'll Want To Show Off For Summer

 Getting a tattoo in the summer does make for a fussier healing process (chlorine and extended sun exposure are big no-nos for tattoo aftercare), but it's hard to deny that our ink shines brightest during the sunny season.
 After all, with our bootcut pants and turtleneck sweaters tucked away in storage, our skin is finally getting its 15 minutes — so why shouldn't our tattoos?

 Need inspiration for your next ankle tattoo?
-Ahead, we rounded up some of our recent favourite designs.
+Ahead, we rounded up some of our recent favorite designs.